kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 1. Orchestrator runs the function container and provides the input on `stdin`.
    The input is a Kubernetes object of kind `ResourceList` as described below.
 2. Function reads the input from `stdin` and performs its computations.
-4. Function provides the output as a `ResourceList`, by default to `stdout`.
+3. Function provides the output as a `ResourceList`, by default to `stdout`.
    Alternatively the Orchestrator can instruct the Function, via annotation on the resource list, to write the result to a Orchestrator-defined file, instead of `stdout`.
-5. Function then MAY emit non-structured error message on `stderr`.
-6. Orchestrator uses the `stdout` or provided file, `stderr`, and the exit code of the function as it sees fit following to the semantics described below.
+4. Orchestrator uses the `stdout` or provided file, `stderr`, and the exit code of the function as it sees fit following to the semantics described below.

 ### Input / Output